 Please contact ASSE ASPIRE to discuss your situation if you feel you may want to change jobs/positions.
 Each case is examined individually, and depending on the situation, you may receive permission to change your job.
+You must give your employer two week notice before leaving the placement.
 Students must have written authorization from ASSE ASPIRE in order to change jobs.
 If you leave your assigned host employer before your agreement ends without permission from ASSE ASPIRE you will be in breach of the ASSE ASPIRE agreement and program conditions.